Kerry Carpenter Player Props: Tigers vs. Red Sox

 Kerry Carpenter At The Plate

-- Carpenter has had at least one RBI in 31.5% of his games this year (23 of 73), with two or more RBI 11 times (15.1%).
-He has also accounted for three or more of his team's runs in four contests.
+- Carpenter has driven home a run in 24 games this season (32.4%), including more than one RBI in 16.2% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.